 This chapter splits a vector into the part along the axis and the part in the orthogonal plane, rotates only the plane component and then reconstructs the full vector.
-It develops the cross product matrix, derives Rodrigues algorithm and expands the resulting transformation into the standard rotation matrix.
+It develops Rodrigues algorithm, derives the corresponding rotation matrix and extends the same embedded-plane construction to ℝⁿ.

 A rotation around an axis keeps one component fixed and rotates the orthogonal component inside a plane.
 This chapter builds that structure step by step.

-The chapter treats 3D rotation as a composition of projection, coordinate change, 2D rotation and reconstruction.
+The chapter treats rotation as a composition of projection, coordinate change, 2D rotation and reconstruction, first in ℝ³ and then in ℝⁿ.

 Because a rotation around k̂ does not act the same way on every part of a vector.
 The component along k̂ stays fixed, while the component in the plane orthogonal to k̂ is the part that actually rotates.